lirbank/jest-environment-mongodb/packages/jest-environment-mongodb-wiredtiger/README.md

 configuration file.

 Additionally, any `instance.storageEngine` option provided by `testEnvironmentOptions` will be overridden with `wiredTiger`.
-All other `testEnvironmentOptions` will be in effect.
+All other options provided by `testEnvironmentOptions` will be in effect.

 ## See also